JOHN McDOUALL STUART

 Among the 73 passengers aboard the 422 ton barque, which sailed on her maiden voyage from Dundee, Scotland, on September 13, 1838, were two young Scots who would form a lifelong friendship in the new colony of South Australia.
 James Sinclair, from the Isle of Arran, was destined to be a pioneer pastoralist and John McDouall Stuart would rise from obscurity, to be acclaimed as Australia’s greatest inland explorer, but would leave the colony with his constitution thoroughly broken down and nearly blind – a forgotten hero !

 John, aged 23, was described by a fellow passenger as somewhat “delicate,” having two rather severe attacks of vomiting blood.
-He was of small stature, standing 5 foot 6 inches (168cm) and weighing less than nine stone (54kg) – hardly the description of a man destined for hero status.
+He was, by 21st Century standards, of small stature, standing 5 foot 6 inches (168cm) and weighing less than nine stone (54kg) – hardly the description of a man destined for hero status.
 Had he possessed a more imposing physique, he may well have followed in the family tradition of an officer in the British Army.

 John was the youngest son of nine children (three died in infancy) born to William and Mary (née McDouall) Stuart on September 7, 1815.
 William, an ex-Army Captain, moved with his family to Dysart where he was appointed as Customs Officer.

 Dysart, a once important commercial port, stands on the northern shore of the Firth of Forth, almost directly opposite Edinburgh.
 The family resided in possibly the oldest remaining sixteenth century house on the corner of Fitzroy Place (formerly The Coalgate) and Rectory Lane.
-It was here that John was born and today it houses a museum in his honour.
+It was here that John was born and today it offers accommodation for the public.

 Both parents died when John was in his early teens and he and his brothers and sisters were cared for by relatives and friends.
 John attended the Scottish Naval and Military Academy and graduated as a Civil Engineer.
 The recorded reasons for his decision to emigrate are interesting but are not included in this text.